 It doesn’t make good for the sales either.

 Right, but I will do an instrumental record at some point.
 I don’t know when.
-It’s going to be a pure instrumental, no singers.
+It’s going to be purely instrumental, no singers.

-On that liner notes you were saying that, you are putting out some blues based album in the future.
-Is that going to happen as well?
+On the album’s liner notes, you say that you want to put out a blues-based album in the future.
+Is that going to happen still?

-Thanks for your time George and see you soon in the show!
+Thanks for your time George and see you soon at the show!